BlackTears12/Kvantum-Transpiler/README.md

 1.2.1 Modules

+A Kvantum source file describes a module with the same name as the source file.
+A module consists of function definitions and object type definitions.
+Modules can import other modules.

 1.2.2 Functions

 fn <IDENTIFIER>(<IDENTIFER>:<TYPENAME>,...) [ public | const | static | virtual | override ] -> <TYPENAME> {